mimran1980/rusteron_gsr/BENCHMARKS.md

 - **Apple M1**: The Rust implementation with the Rust Media Driver consistently outperforms Java, achieving around **30% higher throughput** in the Exclusive IPC benchmark, with Rust reaching 36-38 million messages per second compared to Java’s 28 million messages per second.

 - **AMD Ryzen 5 (x86)**: Java performs better in the Exclusive IPC benchmark on x86, reaching **45-55 million messages per second**, while Rust's throughput is unexpectedly lower.
 Interestingly, this performance discrepancy does not extend to the Ping Pong benchmark, where Rust achieves faster round-trip times than Java, even on x86.
-This suggests that architectural nuances or specific optimizations in the Rust Media Driver may impact performance differently across benchmarks on x86.

 From these results, we can conclude that at least the `rusteron-client` is not slower than the Java implementation.